sebkeim/insrcdata/README.md

 We suggest to start with the [HelloWorld tutorial](https://github.com/sebkeim/insrcdata/wiki/Hello-World-tutorial)

 ### Installing
+Note that installation is not needed [cargo build script](https://github.com/sebkeim/insrcdata/wiki)

 You can build *insrcdata* from source.
 You will need [Rust](https://www.rust-lang.org/) compiler suite.